nialov/fractopo/docs_src/validation/errors.md

 * [ ] Automatic fix
 ~~~

-Fix by traces do not stack or intersect in a way to create extremely small
+Fix by editing traces do that they do not stack or intersect in a way to create
-triangles.
+extremely small triangles.

 # SimpleGeometryValidator